WANdisco/wandisco-documentation-ldm/docs/configuration-hvm.md

 POST ​/agents/{name}/certificates/upload
 ```

-The remote agent service will be automatically restarted when new certificates are uploaded using this method.
+The remote agent service will automatically restart when new certificates are uploaded this way.
 The HiveMigrator service does not require a restart to start using new certificates.

 ## Directory structure